Understanding Bankruptcy In Florida

 The Means Test

 Before filing for either a Chapter 7 or 13 bankruptcy, you will be subjected to what is referred to as the “Means Test.”
 This formula is designed to find out whether or not you make too much money to file for a Chapter 7 bankruptcy.
 Some people think they have to be penniless in order to pass the Means Test for Chapter 7 bankruptcy, but this is not the case.
 You can make a fair amount of money and still qualify for this type of bankruptcy.
-The best way to figure out what you are eligible for is by contacting the Badgley Law Group and coming in for a consultation.
+Understanding bankruptcy and the best way to figure out what you are eligible for is by contacting the Badgley Law Group and coming in for a consultation.

 CONTACT OUR ORLANDO BANKRUPTCY ATTORNEY TODAY!

 Our main goal is to help you get out from underneath the mountain of debt you have. we can help you during this difficult time in your life.
+Whether you will need a chapter 7 attorney Orlando or a chapter 13 lawyer Orlando we are here to help.